 - It is essential that schools be safe and orderly to provide environments that foster learning and high academic achievement.
-The District shall strive to protect students, staff, visitors, and volunteers from harm and to protect victims of crime from further victimization.
+The District shall strive to protect students, staff, visitors, and volunteers from harm and/ or from conduct that poses a threat to school safety and to protect and support victims of crime from further victimization.
 This policy applies to conduct on School District property, school, or District provided transportation, and at any school or District sponsored activity.
 This policy implements the zero tolerance policy as outlined in Florida Statutes. - II.
-Students found to have committed one of the following offenses on school property, school sponsored transportation or during a school sponsored activity shall be expelled, with or without continuing educational services, from the student's regular school for a period of not less than one (1) full year and be referred to the criminal justice or juvenile justice system: - A. Bringing a firearm or weapon as defined in Chapter 790, Florida Statutes, to school, to any school function, or onto any school-sponsored transportation or possessing a firearm at school. - B. Making a threat or false report as defined in Florida Statutes Sections 790.162 and 790.163 respectively, involving school or school personnel's property, school transportation or a school-sponsored activity. - C. Assault or battery on specified officials or employees in violation of Section 784.081, Florida Statutes. - D. Hazing as defined in 1006.135, Florida Statutes. - III.
+Acts that pose a threat to school safety, as determined by the threat assessment team, shall be reported to local law enforcement. - III.
+Consultation with law enforcement is required when a student commits more than one misdemeanor in order to determine whether the act should be reported. - IV.
+Petty acts of misconduct which are not a threat to school safety do not require consultation with local law enforcement. - V. Students found to have committed one of the following offenses on school property, school sponsored transportation or during a school sponsored activity shall be expelled, with or without continuing educational services, from the student's regular school for a period of not less than one (1) full year and be referred to the criminal justice or juvenile justice system: - A. Bringing a firearm or weapon as defined in Chapter 790, Florida Statutes, to school, to any school function, or onto any school-sponsored transportation or possessing a firearm at school. - B. Making a threat or false report as defined in Florida Statutes Sections 790.162 and 790.163 respectively, involving school or school personnel's property, school transportation, or a school-sponsored activity. - C. Assault or battery on specified officials or employees in violation of Section 784.081, Florida Statutes. - D. Hazing as defined in 1006.135, Florida Statutes. - VI.
 When a student is formally charged with a felony or a delinquent act that would be a felony if committed by an adult, upon notification of the charge the Superintendent shall notify the Principal of the school of the student and the Director of Transportation.
-The Principal shall notify the student's classroom teachers, the student's bus driver, and other school personnel whose duties include direct supervision of the student. - IV.
-The School Board may assign the student to a disciplinary program for the purpose of continuing educational services during the period of expulsion. - V. The Superintendent may consider the one (1) year expulsion requirement on a case by case basis and request the School Board to modify the requirement by assigning the student to a disciplinary program or second chance school if the request for modification is in writing and it is determined to be in the best interest of the student and the school system.
+The Principal shall notify the student's classroom teachers, the student's bus driver, and other school personnel whose duties include direct supervision of the student.

-VI.
+- VII.
+The School Board may assign the student to a disciplinary program for the purpose of continuing educational services during the period of expulsion. - VIII.
+The Superintendent may consider the one (1) year expulsion requirement on a case by case basis and request the School Board to modify the requirement by assigning the student to a disciplinary program or second chance school if the request for modification is in writing and it is determined to be in the best interest of the student and the school system. - IX.
 If a student committing any of the offenses in this policy is a student with a disability, the School Board shall comply with the applicable State Board of Education rules.